|11 Min. Read||Aaron Hakenson||May 30, 2022|

 And finally, one of the most important questions to explore: How are you going to adapt your business’s website, ads, social media presence, etc., to speak to these audiences?
 To achieve success within international markets, a strategy must include translation and localization of content.

-To enter global markets, you have to understand the role of translation and localization.
+To enter global markets, you have to understand the role of translation and localization company.
 Localization goes beyond word-for-word translation, and includes transforming translated language into culturally relevant, nuanced information that familiarizes international customers with your business and gives them confidence to make a purchase.
 Research shows that online shoppers value companies who have websites in their own language.
 Some facts: 72.4% of global consumers indicated they prefer to use their native language when shopping online, and 56.2% of the consumers said the ability to obtain information in their own language is even more important than price.

 Localizing website content includes supporting preferred payment options for targeted locations.
 Localizing campaigns and other marketing content accurately communicates specific interests and pain points to the right target audience in each market.
 Sales and promotions may also need to be adapted since shopping holidays are often country-specific.
 Finally, your customer service team can respond to queries in the language they’re submitted, enabling end-to-end support for your customers’ needs.